thegeekreview/thegeek/_posts/2019-07-10-sribble-review.md

 Content in the first column | Content in the second column

 ## Conclusion
-There are numerous eBook creator tools, but I have not come across any that makes the entire process as quick and smooth as Sqribble.
+<i class="ion ion-logo-facebook">SS</i>There are numerous eBook creator tools, but I have not come across any that makes the entire process as
+quick and smooth as Sqribble.
 Although most free or low-priced tools are so buggy, this tool comes with some cool features.
 Sqribble has very nice looking templates with professional layouts.
 The fact that you can automatically add